digitickets/postman-collections-api/Orders/Order with session ticket and customer account then send email receipts/Readme.md

 If the Customer Account has an email address associated with it then sending `sendEmailReceipt=1` when making the request to `/v2/orders` will cause and email receipt to be generated and sent.

-**Please note** by default this collection will not send an email.
-It generates fake customer data with an email at the `example.com` domain and `sendEmailReceipt=0`
+**Please note** by default this collection will not successfully send an emails.
+It generates fake customer data with an email at the `example.com` domain.

 ## Request flow